chernyshov-dp/SNA-project/README.md

 - **Model Evaluation**: Evaluate the performance of the LSTM network using metrics such as Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), and R-squared (R²) to ensure the accuracy and reliability of the predictions.

-By integrating network analysis with LSTM networks and implementing robust evaluation methods, we aim to create a comprehensive and accurate predictive model for stock market forecasting.
+By integrating network analysis with LSTM network and implementing robust evaluation methods, we aim to create a comprehensive and accurate predictive model for stock market forecasting.